GWStuart/GWStuart/README.md

 See a collection of my various programming projects over the years.

-Also see a link to my GitHub Pages site at: https://gwstuart.github.io/
+I also have a GitHub Pages site.
+It is undergoing major development right now though as I am maigrating it to using Jekyll See the link to the current state of the website: https://gwstuart.github.io/